 Apply pure argan oil from the scalp to the hair tips and wrap a warm wet towel around your hair.
 Leave it for on 60 minutes and rinse with a mild cleanser.
 You can do this 1 to 2 times a week.

 9. Lemon Juice

 Lemon juice contains citric acid.
-A study conducted on hamsters found that citrus flavonoids (similar to found in lemon juice) may inhibit sebum secretion(7).
+A study conducted on hamsters found that citrus flavonoidsi XAntioxidant and soothing compounds that are linked with rapid hair growth and the regeneration of pigmented hair. (similar to found in lemon juice) may inhibit sebum secretion(7).

 Take 4 to 5 tablespoons of lemon juice and mix in 2 cups of distilled water.
 Refrigerate the mixture.
 After a hair wash, pat dry your hair and apply this mixture.
 Leave it on for about 10 mins and rinse with cold water.
 This mixture can be applied whenever your hair feels too oily.

 Caution: Do not sit under the sun after applying lemon juice to your hair as it can bleach your hair upon exposure to sunlight.

 Egg yolks may tighten the hair follicles and reduce the secretion of sebum.
 However, more information is warranted in this aspect.